jslodkowicz/home_budget/README.md

 [Mailhog](http://localhost:8025) service is used for handling mail functionality of an app.

+For test purposes there are 3 user instances, credentials are listed below:

+- _admin@example.com / admin_
+- _henry@test.com / Haslo123_
+- _anna@test.com / Haslo123_

+To use AWS and currency converter features, you must copy .env file to `home_budget/home_budget` directory.

 ### API

 [Swagger UI](http://localhost:8000/swagger) is used as a default tool for API documentation and testing.